herbsjs/herbsjs.github.io/docs/usecase/getting-started.md

 For exemple: _Reopen Ticket_, _Reply Message_, _Add User_

-Internally a use case is responsible to control the interaction between entities, repositories and other domain components.
+Internally, a use case is responsible for controlling the interaction between entities, repositories and other domain components.

 From Clean Architecture book: "Use cases orchestrate the flow of data to and from the entities, and direct those entities to use their Critical Business Rules to achieve the goals of the use case."